Wright, N. & Liu, L. (2020), 'Point', Coaching & Life, 29 October.

 “We haven’t got all day.
 Please get to the point.”

 Picture this: West meets East in a hotel business lounge.
-West introduces first: “Hi.
+West introduces himself first: “Hi.
 I’m John.
 I’m a strategy consultant from the UK.
 I am here to do X, Y and Z.” Now East:

 “Hello, Sir John.
 I’m Rosa Santos.
 Thank you for this great opportunity to meet you.
 I am happy you chose to meet with us here.
 How was your flight?
 How is the hotel?
 Are you happy with the hotel services?
 Is this your first time to the Philippines?
 How do you like the food?
 Your family must be missing you while you are here.”